takuya/play-radiko/readme.md

 ### requirements

+Radiko.py

 - Python 3.6 newer -- for f'' string
 - swfextract(1) --- required for auth, included in swftools
 - mplayer(1)  --- for play audio
 - rtmpdump(1) --- for radiko simule streaming
 - ffmpeg(1)  ---  for radiko time free
 - GNU date(1) --  for radiko time free
 - omxplayer(1)  ---  used in raspbian

+RadikoHLS (m3u8)

+- Python 3.6 newer -- for f'' string
+- mplayer(1)  --- for play audio
+- ffmpeg(1)  ---  for radiko time free
+- GNU date(1) --  for radiko time free
+- omxplayer(1)  ---  for raspbian

 ### date(1) command